supermegazinc/WinstallerVPS/README.md

-# WIstaller - Installation Guide
+# WInstaller - Installation Guide

 ## Disclaimer
-Full credits to the author of the original idea [goku6464646](https://github.com/goku6464646)
+Full credits to the author of the original idea [goku6464646](https://github.com/goku6464646).
+Please be aware that you assume full responsibility for all risks associated with this installation.

 ## Introduction
 This guide provides step-by-step instructions for installing Windows in almost any VPS.
-Please be aware that you assume full responsibility for all risks associated with this installation.

 - Tested VPS:
     - Contabo